A Website That Works is a Website that Produces Prospects

 Ok- the site looks good and it functions well.
 Let’s look at the other elements that are really important.

-Engagement - Get Your Visitors to Stay a While and Do Something
+Engagement - Get Your Visitors to Stay a While

 I am not so subtly skipping over the elephant in the room of generating traffic- which is what our SEO and Ads content is about.
 We cover that- but not here.
 Assuming you do generate traffic- what is the first goal of your website?
 Engagement.
 When prospects land on the site, of course you want to make a prospect out of them- but first you have to engage them.
 So let’s talk about content.

-You should try to replace the stock content over time with original content that represents your agency’s personality and expertise.
 You and your staff talk to customers everyday.
 The themes of those repetitive conversations and questions should be addressed throughout your site.
 If a customer lands on your professional looking site…and then reads information or sees a video that actually addresses questions or concerns that people tend to have, it makes a big first impression.
 You’re the agent, you’re the expert.
 Ultimately, your content is what will set you apart from your competitors.

 Once you have the anchor page optimized, now you can make a goal to write at least 3-500 words each month about that core line of business.
 When you do, make sure you sprinkle some links from that article back to the page you are promoting.
 The anchor pages and related pages and blogs should have links back to each other.
 This creates a network of pages that share common terms and topics, which is very practical for navigating your site and cross-promotion…but it also tells the search robots that there is a lot of relevant content on your site for whatever terms are the focus of those pages.